 - Other sleep disorders, like sleep apnea or restless legs syndrome

 - Alzheimer’s disease and different types of dementia

 Insomnia and Aging

-Insomnia becomes more common with age.
-As you get older, you may experience:
+With aging, insomnia becomes more prevalent.
+As you get older, you may experience the following:

 Insomnia and Mental Health Disorders

 Anxiety, sadness, and bipolar disorder are among the mental health diseases that frequently result in severe sleeping issues.
 It is estimated that 40% of insomnia have a mental health disorder.
 These illnesses might cause mental hyperarousal and pervasive unpleasant thoughts that keep you awake at night.
 In addition, research show that sleeplessness can intensify the symptoms of mood and anxiety disorders, raising the risk of suicide in those who are depressed.

 Almost any painful condition makes it difficult to lie comfortably in bed, which might interfere with sleep.
 When trying to sleep, dwelling on discomfort might make things worse, leading to stress and sleep issues.
 If you suffer from pain while lying in bed, picking the best mattress for your needs, like beds with good pressure relief and ease of troublesome pain points, is essential.

 Type II diabetes-related health issues can contribute to the root cause of sleeplessness.
 For instance, peripheral neuropathy pain, increased thirst and urination, and abrupt blood sugar swings can all disrupt sleep.
 Obstructive sleep apnea (OSA), depression, and other medical conditions that are known to disrupt sleep are also associated with diabetes.
 Other medical conditions, such as those that impact the nervous or respiratory systems, may also make it difficult to sleep, which can lead to either temporary or persistent insomnia.

 What Are Causes of Insomnia in the Elderly?